List of Stateside Puerto Rican communities: Puerto Ricans in the Midwest

-The Midwestern United States is home to 435,000 Puerto Ricans, comprising 9% of the Puerto Rican population nationwide.
+The Midwestern United States is home to 561,000 Puerto Ricans, comprising 10% of the Puerto Rican population nationwide.
 A little less than two-thirds of the population can be found in three Metropolitan Statistical Areas: Chicago, Cleveland, and Milwaukee.
 Only in Cleveland are Puerto Ricans the largest Hispanic group.

 Illinois

-In Illinois, 56% of the Puerto Rican population is located in the city of Chicago, with the remaining portion of the state's Puerto Rican population concentrated in Chicago's suburbs, including Waukegan, Aurora, Cicero, and Elgin.
+In Illinois, the Puerto Rican population is highly concentrated in the northeast corner of the state, the Illinois portion of the Chicago metropolitan area, with 92% of the Illinois Puerto Rican population located in this area, nearly half in the city of Chicago alone and most of the remaining concentrated in Chicago's suburbs, including Berwyn, Waukegan, Aurora, Cicero, Elgin, Romeoville.
 The Humboldt Park neighborhood is home to the largest concentration of Puerto Ricans in the Midwest.